Skip to main content

 Sada sakal log joya, Dusra Na koya."

-" Sarang, finish both the bowls before I come back or else I will be very angry."
+" Sarang, finish both the bowls before I come back, or else I will be very angry."
 Sarang's neigh made her giggle softly as he smiled at her motherly scolding.
-She walked past him into the kitchen as he said
+She walked past him into the kitchen as he asked,

 " Can you make some kheer?"